stastnypremysl/lsql/README.md

 The documentation consists few chapters as the languge is processed.

 0) Used terminology
-1) Special characters - common for Preprocessor and Lexer
+1) Special characters - common overview for Preprocessor and Lexer
 2) Preprocessing
 3) Functions overview (used in all lexical, syntactical and semantic analysis)
 4) Lexical analysis